Sanae Otsuki 1918 - 2020 - Obituary

 She is survived by George, her husband of 76 years; her children Carol (Steve) Hoover and Lee (Debbie) Otsuki; and her grandchildren Janelle & Lindsey Otsuki.

 Memorial services will be private at Passalacqua Funeral Chapel, Benicia.
 Burial will be in St. Dominic Cemetery, Benicia.
 The family requests any donation in her name be sent to Lincoln Avenue Presbyterian Church, 536 Lincoln Avenue, Salinas, CA 93901.
-Please visit the online tribute at www.passalacquafuneralchapel.com Passalacqua Funeral Chapel, 745-3130
+Please visit the online tribute:www.passalacquafuneralchapel.com

-Pleasant Hill - Sanae Mita Otsuki, 102, passed away peacefully Thursday in Pleasant Hill.
-She was born in Aromas, California and lived in Salinas for almost 45 years before moving to Rossmoor, Walnut Creek 17 years ago.

-Memorial services will be private at Passalacqua Funeral Chapel, Benicia.
-Burial will be in St. Dominic Cemetery, Benicia.
-The family requests any donation in her name be sent to Lincoln Avenue Presbyterian Church, 536 Lincoln Avenue, Salinas, CA 93901.
-Please visit the online tribute at www.passalacquafuneralchapel.com Passalacqua Funeral Chapel, 745-3130
+Passalacqua Funeral Chapel, 707-745-3130 View the online memorial for Sanae Mita Otsuki